marshmallow-code/marshmallow/docs/quickstart.rst

 Nesting Serializers
 -------------------

-Serializers can be nested to represent hierarchical structures.
+Serializers can be nested to represent relationships between objects (e.g. foreign key relationships).
 For example, a ``Blog`` may have an author represented by a User object.

 .. code-block:: python